IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 in this case you should add new cases to the appropriate `run<N>ArgumentModel` and `runCostingFunction<N>Arguments` functions.

-For `cubeInteger` it would be reasonable to expect the time taken to be linear in the size of the argument, so we should use the `ModelOneArgumentLinearCost`
+For `xorByteString` it would be reasonable to expect the time taken to be linear in the minimum of the argument sizes (the function stops when it gets to the end of the smaller bytestring), so we should use the `ModelTwoArgumentsMinSize`
 constructor: see Step 6 for this.